Brett Hull Hockey '95

-Brett Hull Hockey '95 is an ice hockey simulation video game released in January 1995 for multiple platforms; including the Super Nintendo Entertainment System, Sega Genesis, and personal computers running DOS.
+Brett Hull Hockey '95 is an ice hockey simulation video game released in December 1994 for Sega Genesis, and then, January 1995 for the Super Nintendo Entertainment System and personal computers running DOS.

 Summary

 The game was developed by Radical Entertainment and published by Accolade.
 It is the sequel to the original Brett Hull Hockey.
 The gameplay options include Exhibition, Half Season, Full Season, Play-offs and All-Star.
 Al Michaels called the play-by-play for every game (including the exhibition and all-star games).

 More than 600 authentic hockey players are used for this simulation game.
 Athletes are rated in skills related to skating, offense, defense, and goaltending skills.
 The "coach mode" allows players to customize the team in order to meet their gaming needs.
 There is an NHLPA license in the game but no NHL license; so that teams are only mentioned by city name.
 The Super NES version only has a password save method instead of a battery backup method due to memory limitations.